ponmar/skynetremote/README.md

 ### Licenses ###

-Licenses for included software is placed in the licenses directory.
+Licenses for included software are placed in the licenses directory.

 ### Screenshots ###